Drains of m y C i t y

 Urban Exploration:

-This is a hobby shared by people all over the planet.
-Like other forms of tourism, 'UE' involves finding and learning about sights, going out to actually see (and photograph) them, and talking about it afterward.
-In this particular instance, the sights are things like abandoned buildings, sewers, tunnels, rooftops, and other areas that are generally thought of as 'off-limits'.
+This hobby is shared by people across the world who are curious about the built environment.
+Like other forms of tourism, 'UE' involves finding and learning about sights, going out to actually see (and usually photograph) them, and talking about it afterward.
+In this particular instance, the sights are things like abandoned buildings, sewers, tunnels, rooftops, and other areas that are generally out of sight.
 It's pretty fun, no matter how you do it or what you call it, especially if you bring a friend or two.
-As with any other semi-dangerous hobby, being aware of the risks and responsible for you actions are vital.
+As with any other semi-dangerous hobby, being aware of the risks and acting responsibly is vital.

 There are many books published about 'urban exploration', go check out your local library.
-I would highly recommend "Corporate Wasteland", by Steven High and David Lewis.
-"Invisible Frontier" by LB Deyo and David Leibowitz is a classic.
+I would highly recommend "Corporate Wasteland", by Steven High and David Lewis, or "Invisible Frontier" by LB Deyo and David Leibowitz.

 Exploring Storm Drains:

 I could go on at length about the underground systems of Edmonton or Vancouver, but I'll just sum a few basic facts.
 Drains (slang for storm sewers) are pipes that convey rainwater runoff from roads and parking lots to the rivers and ocean, often without treatment; generally referring to a trunk pipe big enough to at least crouch through, although many are quite large.
-There are also sanitary and combined sewers, which I prefer not to enter because they contain raw sewage and dangerous gases.
-Edmonton has many storm sewer pipes and structures, located all across the city; many of these are quite large, built to drain large amounts of water (Vancouver less so).
-These sewer pipes are not meant for human passage and there are many dangers present; sewers should not be entered by the unprepared (and never when it rains!).
+There are also sanitary and combined sewers, which I prefer not to enter because they contain raw sewage and deadly gases.
+Edmonton has many storm sewer pipes and structures located across the city; many of which are quite large, built to drain large amounts of water.
+These sewer pipes are not meant for human occupancy and there are many dangers present; sewers should not be entered by the unprepared (and never when it rains!).

 Reduxzero: